Jogala/machine_learning_book/metrics.md

 ### ROC curve
 A ROC (Receiver Operating Characteristic) curve is a graphical plot that illustrates the performance of a binary classification model at various threshold settings.
 It visualizes the trade-off between true positive rate (sensitivity) (X-Axis)´and false positive rate (1 - specificity) (Y-Axis).
 The area under the ROC curve (AUC) is a single scalar value that summarizes the overall performance of the model.
+Best if curve increases very steep in the beginning (almost not false positives) but high true positive rate.

 https://www.youtube.com/watch?v=4jRBRDbJemM